kyrosz7u/XYRender/3rdparty/glm/readme.md

 - Left handed perspective and lookAt functions #314
 - Added functions eulerAngleXYZ and extractEulerAngleXYZ #311
 - Added <glm/gtx/hash.hpp> to perform std::hash on GLM types #320 #367
-- Added <glm/gtx/wrap.hpp> for texcoord wrapping
+- Added <glm/gtx/wrap.hpp> for texCoord wrapping
 - Added static components and precision members to all vector and quat types #350
 - Added .gitignore #349
 - Added support of defaulted functions to GLM types, to use them in unions #366